MaHeNow/serious-endless-runner/DevDiary.md

 ### 2.3

 For the collectible, we decided to go with a red gem.
-A collectible is a game object with a "Collectible" tag, a `CapsuleCollider2D` (with "Is Trigger" being set to true) and a `Collectible.cs` script:
+A collectible is a game object with a `Collectible` tag, a `CapsuleCollider2D` (with `IsTrigger` being set to true) and a `Collectible.cs` script:

 ```cs
 public class Collectible : MonoBehaviour